 AKC Breeder of Merit.

-Jacqueline has been a member of Good Dog for over 5 years
+Jacqueline has been a member of Good Dog for about 6 years

 Jacqueline was screened for responsible practices and has been a member since 2020.